-Following his analysis of the situtation, LeMay submitted an outline to the discussion by the Joint Chiefs and eventual forwarding to the property of Defense and the President for their approval.
-He advocated a public statement of U.S. policy in Southeast Asia to affirm an American determination to assist the South Vietnamese government in distributing the Vict Cong threat; to reject any compromise on the U.S. obto insure a free and independent South Vietnam; and to explain to American people the nature of the risks involved and the necessity of m South Vietnam to prevent communist advances elsewhere in the After this, LeMay listed some six pages of recommendations for m and covert military actions in support of this restated policy.
-As could many of them involved air power: introducing jets into South vision; increasing reliance on air mobility of ground forces; and conducteretrikes in Cambodia, Laos, and North Vietnam.
-Among the covert activities he suggested was the use of South Vietnamese personnel and equipped by the Central Intelligence Agency (CIA) or the U.S.
+Following his analysis of the situation, LeMay submitted an outline plan for discussion by the Joint Chiefs and eventual forwarding to the Secretary of Defense and the President for their approval.
+He advocated a strong public statement of U.S. policy in Southeast Asia to affirm an American determination to assist the South Vietnamese government in destroying the Viet Cong threat; to reject any compromise on the U.S. objective to insure a free and independent South Vietnam; and to explain to the American people the nature of the risks involved and the necessity of victory in South Vietnam to prevent communist advances elsewhere in the world.
+After this, LeMay listed some six pages of recommendations for overt and covert military actions in support of this restated policy.
+As could be expected, many of them involved air power: introducing jets into South Vietnam; increasing reliance on air mobility of ground forces; and conducting airstrikes in Cambodia, Laos, and North Vietnam.
+Among the covert military activities he suggested was the use of South Vietnamese personnel trained and equipped by the Central Intelligence Agency (CIA) or the U.S.